HeightCoder/Yashma-Ransomware/README.md

 # Yashma Ransomware
 Yashma Ransomware, is an ransomware builder is also known as Ryuk and Chaos.
-It encrypts files with AES/RSA, the source has leaked for free.
+It encrypts files with AES/RSA, the source has been decompiled and fixed by me for free.

 Thanks to me, you no longer need to pay this guy to get the source. 🤣